 - Most Abandoned Time of Day: Time of day that had the highest volume of abandoned calls

 - Calls to Failover: Number of calls that have exceeded the "Max Caller Wait Time" option specified upon queue creation.
 These calls failover to the "Failover Address" chosen by the administrator.
+This also includes the number of callers that press "1" to exit the queue early and failover to the "Failover Address."

 - Calls Rejected: Number of calls that have exceeded the "Max Caller Wait Time" option specified upon queue creation, but were rejected upon failover because the "Failover Address" is not configured.